adamtow/autocuts-admin/docs/index.md

 Reset Autocuts and Autocuts Admin's settings or erase all information regarding your destination services and sources.

 Erasing content **does not** delete any files in your source folders.
 So, if you re-add those sources to Autocuts, the Autocuts may reappear.
 Please visit the source folders directly and delete those files you do not need.

 ****

+<span id="api"></span>
+## Autocuts API

+### What is an Autocut?
+An Autocut is a text file stored on iCloud Drive or Dropbox that instructs Autocuts to run a shortcut automatically while you use your iOS device during the day.
+Each Autocut has a number of properties, including:

+- **shortcut**: the shortcut to run.
+- **input**: text input that will be sent to the shortcut when run.
+- **date**: the date and time that an Autocut can first be run.
+- **expires**: the amount of time in minutes after the scheduled date that an Autocut can still be run.
+Shortcuts of expired Autocuts will not run.
+Autocuts can also be set to never expire.
+- **device**: the name of the iOS device that can run this Autocut.
+When blank, the shortcut will run on any device.
+- **activate**: set to true to open the Shortcuts app before running the Autocut's shortcut.
+Used for those shortcuts that do not run properly in the background.
+- **onSuccess**: what happens to the Autocut after successfully running.
+You can choose between doing nothing, disabling the Autocut, resetting it, or deleting it.
+- **limitkit**: options for controlling how often the shortcut can run via [LimitKit](#limitkit).

+****